Learn about my positive natural hospital birth story using the Bradley method and what I did to make it manageable.

 My first two births were beautiful yet more painful than my natural births.
 I’ll explain!

 I used the Bradley method during my labor and delivery.
-In a nutshell, this method teaches you to fully relax during contractions so your body can effectively dilate.
+In a nutshell, this method teaches you to relax during contractions so your body can effectively dilate fully.
 This takes a lot of practice.

 During my first pregnancies, I didn’t take the whole practicing thing seriously.
 I thought I could just figure it out when it was happening.
 Ha!
 If you have ever given birth, you know that figuring anything out during labor is the worse plan ever.